 Quick start

-This is an overview over operations concerning authenticity.
-It is by no means complete, but might give you a first orientation.
+This is an overview of operations relating to authenticity.
+It is by no means complete, but will help you get up to speed quickly.

 Getting a certificate from the internet